 Rumson Family Law

 Rumson is a borough in Monmouth County, New Jersey that was formed in 1907.
 It is part of the New York Metropolitan Area.
 Rumson is known for many old estates that were built as summer homes for wealthy residents.
 Its population stood at slightly over 7,000 people as of 2010.
 For many families, divorce is a difficult experience.
-A Rumson family law attorney, however, can help smooth the process and protect your interests.
-At Goldstein Law Group, we are knowledgeable in all of the issues that may arise during a divorce, including property division, alimony, child custody, and child support.Representation during a Family Law Matter in New Jersey
+A family law attorney, however, can help smooth the process and protect your interests.
+At Goldstein Law Group, our Rumson family law attorneys are knowledgeable in all of the issues that may arise during a divorce, including property division, alimony, child custody, and child support.Representation during a Family Law Matter in New Jersey

 In New Jersey, married partners can seek either a "no-fault" or a fault-based divorce.
 No-fault divorces are based on irreconcilable differences.
 In this type of divorce, spouses do not have to make public any behavior that led to ending the marriage, which can help ease the impact of divorce on children.
 To file for a no-fault divorce, you will need to show that you or your spouse lived in New Jersey for the 12 months prior to filing for divorce, you have experienced irreconcilable differences for at least six months that caused your marriage to break down, and there is no reasonable chance of reconciling with your spouse.